MPC Rules and Information Aug 21, 2017 22:07:18 GMT

 The canon of DFRP is nice, but sometimes you get the urge to go a little bit outside the box.
 One of the advantages of RP being a flexible medium is that you're exposing a piece of your writing to people, events, and situations that you may have never expected when writing alone.
 MPCs take this element of RP and bring it to the next level.

 An MPC is a non-canon writing prompt (although certain applicable ones may be taken as canon, if you so desire), chosen from staff discussions and member suggestions each month.
-They will be posted up on the 1st of each new month, after the previous set of MPCs has all been graded and packed away.
+They will be posted up on the 1st of each new month.
 Each MPC can be completed once by a given character, and the scenarios offered by MPCs are highly variable.
 Some of them are quite grounded, focused more on capturing a moment in your character's life.
 Others can completely break expectations, presenting situations that would never arise in normal RP.
 They can completely change the world around your character and see how they react, or give you a goal to work with and see how your interpretations of the subject differ from those of other members.
 They can be topics of collaboration, friendly competition, or simply a way of expanding your horizons as a writer.
 Above all, though, the point of an MPC is to have fun.
 They are a chance to cut loose from any sitewide restraints on your writing and experiment.

 The only requirement for an MPC is one of length.
 This is to ensure that people don't undercut a prompt and leave staff members scratching their heads as to whether it was sufficiently filled or not.
 Fortunately, this requirement isn't too lengthy.
 We simply ask for at least 1000 words to be written.
 This is enough space to get a concise yet solid story prompt written, while leaving ample room for expansion for those who wish to write more.